Hyperboloid GPLVM for Discovering Continuous Hierarchies via Nonparametric Estimation

-In this section, we show experimental results to validate our method.
-We first compare hGP-LVMs with Euclidean or hyperbolic generative models~\citep{nagano2019wrapped, cho2022rotated}.
-Next, we conduct visualization-aided DR with the scRNA-seq dataset and confirm the effectiveness of our methods, especially the Bayesian estimation method.
+In this section, we present experimental results to validate the proposed method.
+First, we compare the hGP-LVMs with Euclidean and hyperbolic generative models~\citep{nagano2019wrapped, cho2022rotated}.
+We discuss visualization-aided DR on the scRNA-seq dataset and confirm the effectiveness of our methods, especially the Bayesian estimation method.